geirev/LBM/README.md

 sudo apt install nvidia-cuda-toolkit
 ```

-In addition you can use netcdf for output and you must then install netcdf on your system.
+In addition you can use netcdf for output and if you wish using netcdf you must then install it on your system.
 ```bash
 sudo apt install netcdf-bin libnetcdf-dev libnetcdff-dev
 ```
-or you can use the included installation script:
+In case of problems you can use the included installation script with manual compilation:
 ```bash
 ./bin/install_netcdf.sh
 ```